1. What subjects are taught?

 At a minimum, the subjects taught are language arts, mathematics, science, history, geography, Bible, and Bulgarian language.
 Depending on the grade level, units in art, health, physical education, and music are also taught.

 SCA operates on a four-day school week, Tuesday through Friday, from 8:45 AM to 3 or 4 PM(depending on whether students are enrolled in the lower or upper school).
 Mondays are designated as homework days.
 SCA observes the Bulgarian national holidays as well as major US holidays.
 We publish an annual calendar before the start of each school year.

 3. How do we form our curricula for each class?

 SCA’s educational philosophy is to provide a “classical Christian education,” and the curriculum we follow for language arts and history is from the Tapestry of Grace, a multi-level four year program.
 The mathematics curriculum is Saxon.
 In early elementary, the curriculum for language arts and mathematics is Abeka and the history curriculum is the Story of the World.

 4. What is the student body size and which grades are offered?

-5. Do teachers have the opportunity to engage in the broader Bulgaria and English-speaking community?
+5. Do teachers have the opportunity to engage in the broader Bulgarian and English-speaking community?